C-murugananthan/Encryptix---Data-Science/README.md

 - Regression Models: Linear Regression, Decision Trees, etc.

 ### Usage
-Run the notebook `imdb_movie_ratings_prediction.ipynb` to follow the steps for data processing and model building.
+Run the notebook `movie-prediction.ipynb` to follow the steps for data processing and model building.

 ## 3. Iris Flower Classification and Prediction